 National Council For Adoption members share a reputation for excellence in practice and professionalism.
-Our membership includes adoption service providers and attorneys, as well as resource organizations who provide services to adoptive families and children but are not child placing organizations.
+Our membership includes adoption service providers and attorneys from across the U.S. and beyond!

 NCFA has a diverse membership that shares in our commitment to providing loving, permanent families for children in need.
 NCFA does not require members to agree with NCFA on every policy issue, and membership does not mean that an agency supports every position of NCFA.

 Founded in 1980, the mission of the National Council For Adoption (NCFA) is to promote the well-being of children, birthparents, and adoptive families by advocating for the positive option of adoption.
 Our main programs for achieving this mission are member agency services and training, policy analysis and government relations, research and publications, media relations and public education, conferences and events, website and social networking, and information clearinghouse services.
 Benefits of adoption agency membership in the National Council For Adoption include:

 All member agencies and their staff are eligible to utilize the members-only listserv.
 A powerful tool, our listserv allows agency staff to communicate with one another as well as the NCFA.
 In addition to a the general listserv, we offer the following general listservs to our members, as well as topic-specific and region/country-specific listservs:

 *Please note that listserv access is limited to two staff members for Adoption Attorney members.